The Hitch encounters a hitch

 Funnily enough, and I don’t know if I’ve mentioned it before, Christopher Hitchens once described me, in an article for Vanity Fair, as ‘a rather dingy figure from the farther shores of what was once called Thatcherism’.
 It predates me working for Forest, and it’s not the epitaph I would choose for myself, but any association with Mrs T, however tenuous, is fine by me.
 I would however dispute his description of me as ‘dingy’!
 And what are the ‘farther shores of Thatcherism’?

-Nevertheless, prompted by this week’s storm in a teacup, I have just purchased the 2021 edition of Hitch-22: A Memoir, which was first published in May 2010.
+Nevertheless, prompted by this storm in a teacup, I have just purchased the 2021 edition of Hitch-22: A Memoir, which was first published in May 2010.
 Interestingly, and as far as I can tell, the 2010 edition featured, on the cover, the author smoking a cigarette.
-Another edition featured him, still looking ruggedly handsome but without a cigarette.
+Another edition featured him, still looking ruggedly handsome, but without a cigarette.
 In contrast the 2021 edition has removed any image of the author, and features instead the nib of a fountain pen on a plain yellow background.
 Boring!

 PS.
-Although Peter Hitchens is anti-smoking, he’s open to debate on this and other subjects, which I greatly respect.
+Although Peter Hitchens is anti-smoking, he’s open to debating this and other subjects, which I greatly respect.
 Many years ago he spoke at two events organised by Forest, including a fringe event at the Conservative Party conference in Manchester.
 That was in 2008, I think, and he subsequently took part in a second discussion, this time in London.